akanksha005/Data-analysis-of-Stroop-Effect/README.md

 # Data-analysis-of-Stroop-Effect
-Use descriptive statistics and inferential statistics to take out results of a sample data.
+Used descriptive statistics and inferential statistics to take out results of a sample data.

 Background Information